Boston Corbett

 Thomas H. "Boston" Corbett (January 29, 1832 – disappeared c.
-May 26, 1888) was an English-born American soldier and milliner who, on April 26, 1865, killed John Wilkes Booth, the assassin of President Abraham Lincoln.
-He shot and mortally wounded Booth when his regiment surrounded the barn that Booth was hiding in on the Garrett Farm in Port Royal, Virginia.
-The American media and public largely considered Corbett a hero for his actions.
+May 26, 1888) was an American soldier and milliner who, on April 26, 1865, killed John Wilkes Booth, the assassin of President Abraham Lincoln.

 Known for his devout religious beliefs and eccentric behavior, Corbett was reportedly a good soldier and had been a prisoner of war at Andersonville Prison.
+Corbett shot and mortally wounded Booth when his regiment surrounded the barn that Booth was hiding in on the Garrett Farm in Port Royal, Virginia.
+The American media and public largely considered Corbett a hero for his actions.

 After the Civil War, Corbett drifted around the United States before he was committed to Topeka Asylum for the Insane after being declared insane in 1887.
-In 1888, he escaped and subsequently disappeared.
+In 1888, he escaped and subsequently disappeared, never to be seen again.

 Early life and education

 Corbett was born in London, England, on January 29, 1832, and immigrated with his family to the US in 1840 when he was seven or eight.
 The Corbetts moved frequently before settling in Troy, New York.

 As a teenager, he began apprenticing as a milliner, a profession Corbett practiced intermittently throughout his life.
 As a result, he was regularly exposed to the mercury(II) nitrate fumes, used at the time to treat fur in order to produce felt used on hats.
 Excessive exposure to the compound can lead to hallucinations, psychosis and erethism.
 Historians have theorized that the mental issues Corbett exhibited before and after the Civil War were caused by his exposure to mercury(II) nitrate.